Emergency Response/Evacuation

 Make sure you know the location of fire, exits, alarms and extinguishers for your area.

-- If fire is not controllable, locate the nearest red fire alarm box on a hallway wall and pull down on the white handle to activate the buildings alarm system.
+- If the fire is not controllable, locate the nearest red fire alarm box on a hallway wall and pull down on the white handle to activate the building's alarm system.

-- IMMEDIATELY evacuate the building and contact Campus Public Safety/Police.
+- Immediately evacuate the building and call 911.

 - Assist people who are mobility-impaired to exit the building.